Cervical cancer incidence statistics

 Change in cervical cancer incidence rates since the early 1990s, Females, UK

-Cervical cancer incidence rates (European age-standardised (AS) rate Open a glossary item) for females are significantly higher than the UK average in Scotland and Wales, and similar to the UK average in all other UK constituent countries.
+Cervical cancer incidence rates (European age-standardised (AS) rate Open a glossary item) for females are significantly higher than the UK average in Scotland and are similar to the UK average in all other UK constituent countries.

 For cervical cancer, like most cancer types, differences between countries largely reflect risk factor prevalence in years past.